chyavan-mc/STA-380/Solutions.md

     ## 5
     ## 6

-By noticing the dataframe we can understand that data is not at one transaction per row, each variable has different number of levels, we need to unstack then order it by transactions and remove the nulls then add back to the dataframe using split function
+From the data frame, we can understand that data is not at one transaction per row, each variable has a different number of levels.
+We need to unstack, order it by transactions, remove the nulls, and add it back to the data frame using the split function.

 ``` r
 df_groc1 = melt(df_groc,id=c("row_number"))